sanjoydasjoy/codes/zacademy/os/concepts.md

 	● Unidirectional or bidirectional communication.
 	● For bidirectional: half-duplex (one direction at a time) or full-duplex (simultaneous both directions).

-	● Ordinary pipes are limited to unidirectional parent-child communication, ● While Named pipes offer bidirectional, more flexible, and multi-process communication, no parent-child relationship needed.
+	● Ordinary pipes are limited to unidirectional parent-child communication ● While Named pipes offer bidirectional, more flexible, and multi-process communication, no parent-child relationship needed.
 <br><br>